 - Get at least 25 g of fiber daily.

-Often coupled with physiotherapy in multidisciplinary settings, chiropractic care goes beyond the spinal adjustment to include wellness tactics as well.
+Often coupled with physical therapy in multidisciplinary settings, chiropractic care goes beyond the spinal adjustment to include wellness tactics as well.

 Make sure that the chiropractor you choose is part of a responsible pain management team.
 That’s true of our doctors of chiropractic at Pain Stop Clinics, such as Dr. Mitch Healey, who says, “You will thank me tomorrow.”
 Your pain stops here.